segunak/bsmp-charlotte/calendar.md

 Wednesday 7/24
 : **Activity:**{: .label .label-blue } Field trip to Ally Financial.
-  **Location:**{: .label .label-red } Uptown Charlotte.
-Exact address to be announced!
+  **Location:**{: .label .label-red } [Ally Charlotte Center at 601 S Tryon St, Charlotte, NC 28202](https://g.co/kgs/b6Q2xSB){: target="_blank"}.
   **What to Wear:**{: .label .label-green } Casual attire.
   **What to Bring:**{: .label .label-purple } Nothing specific, but you're free to bring a backpack if you'd like.
-  **What to Know:**{: .label .label-yellow } More details to come.
+  **What to Know:**{: .label .label-yellow } See the [Week 3 announcement](announcements.md) for more details.

 Thursday 7/25
 : **Activity:**{: .label .label-blue } Virtual engagement.
   **Location:**{: .label .label-red } Virtual.
   **What to Wear:**{: .label .label-green } Virtual day, so not applicable.
   **What to Bring:**{: .label .label-purple } Virtual day, so not applicable.
-  **What to Know:**{: .label .label-yellow } Use your Microsoft provided laptop to open Microsoft Teams, which is how we'll communicate throughout the virtual day.
+  **What to Know:**{: .label .label-yellow } This will be our first official virtual day of the program.
+At 10 AM, please log onto your Microsoft-provided laptops and open your Outlook email and Microsoft Teams.
+You will receive a link via email and chat to join a call where we will share information and provide instructions for the day's activities.
+The schedule remains the same, from 10 AM to 3 PM, but conducted virtually!

 ---